switchboardoperator/switchboard-operator/README.md

 ```

 **NOTE**: The service will automatically create dead-letter exchanges for failed messages, this way you won't lose messages when some operator will fail.
+*NOTE*: You should declare all tasks where you want to send your message using `prev2task` or `event2task` plugin.

 ## Visual representation of topology